AdaCore/learn/intro_to_ada.rst

     end Simple_Sync_Pkg;

-As soon as the package is :ada:`with`'ed for the main procedure, the task ``T`` defined in the package will be part of the main application.
-For
+As soon as the package is :ada:`with`'ed for the main procedure, the task ``T`` defined in the package will be part of the main task.
+For example:
-example:

 .. code-block:: ada